Kevin Thomas

 416.306.2255

-Amanda joined the SHARE team in May 2021 and supports the growth of the organization’s network development and education and advisory portfolio of work.
+Amanda joined the SHARE team in May 2021 and supports the growth of the organization’s network development and education portfolio.

 Amanda holds a Master of Environmental Studies in Sustainability Management from the University of Waterloo, and an Honours Bachelor of Arts in Communication Studies and Multimedia from McMaster University.